Slack vs Discord: Everything You Need to Know

 Slack’s integrations

-As a business-oriented tool, Slack integrates with over 2,400 apps, from basic tools most teams use on a daily basis to specialized apps relevant to different departments.
+As a business-oriented tool, Slack integrates with over 2,600 apps, from basic tools most teams use daily to specialized apps relevant to different departments.

-However, the free version of Slack only lets you connect with 10 other tools.
+However, the free version of Slack only lets you connect it with 10 other tools.

 Discord doesn’t really integrate with any work-related apps.